Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Discussion

 \section{Discussion}

-In this work, we introduce the \emph{Dichography} method to perform Coherent Diffraction Imaging (CDI) in cases where two non-interfering diffraction signals overlap on the detector.
-This method finds direct application in \emph{two-color} experiments at XFELs, where pairs of ultrashort pulses with controllable time delay and different wavelengths can be generated. \emph{Dichography} enables the reconstruction of two independent frames, corresponding to the two distinct \emph{views} of the system provided by the different colors—thus unlocking the possibility of producing a full-fledged movie of the sample.
+In this work, we introduce the \emph{Dichography} method to perform Coherent Diffraction Imaging (CDI) in cases were two non-interfering diffraction signals overlap on the detector.
+This method finds direct application in \emph{two-color} experiments at XFELs, where pairs of ultrashort pulses with controllable time delay and different wavelengths can be generated. \emph{Dichography} enables the reconstruction of two independent frames, corresponding to the two distinct \emph{views} of the system provided by the different colors, effectively unlocking the possibility of producing a full-fledged movie of the sample, without a-priori knowledge.

-The applicability of \emph{Dichography} extends beyond the two-color case, as it generally applies to any scenario where the recorded diffraction data is the incoherent sum of two independent signals.
+The applicability of \emph{Dichography} extends beyond the two-color case, as it generally applies to any scenario where the recorded diffraction data is the incoherent sum of two independent signals \cite{millane2015phase}.
 The so-called ``double-hit'' case, where two particles, spatially separated in the interaction region, are simultaneously illuminated by a single light pulse, is one such scenario and serves as a benchmark for the method.

-In this case, \emph{Dichography} enables the separation of the scattering contributions and the retrieval of the corresponding densities of the two particles within the focal volume in two separate frames.
-The various provided examples (see Fig.~\ref{fig:SFEL_single} and Fig.~\ref{fig:SFEL_examples}) cover a wide range of cases in terms of sample shape, spatial extent and brightness of the two scattering signals.
+The various examples provided (see Fig.~\ref{fig:SFEL_single} and Fig.~\ref{fig:SFEL_examples}) cover a wide range of cases in terms of sample shape, spatial extent and brightness of the two scattering signals.
 They serve as practical demonstrations that, in principle, no prior knowledge about the samples is required, nor are any specific constraints imposed on the relationship between the properties of the two retrieved frames.

-The only assumption about the samples is the \emph{oversampling} condition, similarly to conventional single-particle CDI -- namely, the isolated nature of the nanoparticle in a zero-scattering background.
-Mathematical considerations suggest that the necessary extent of the surrounding zero-scattering region, known as \emph{oversampling degree}, is more restrictive for \emph{Dichography} than for conventional CDI, as further investigated in Appendix~\ref{sec:oversampling}.
-While the existence of a unique reconstruction is demonstrated for conventional CDI, it is supported by practical evidence in the case of \emph{Dichography}, and it is yet to be proven.
-This aspect is discussed in details in Appendix~\ref{subsec:uniqueness}.
+The only assumption about the samples is their isolation which, similar to conventional single-particle CDI, ensures the \emph{oversampling} condition.